 Plan on a professional cleanout every 18 months—even if everything seems fine.
 Keep your eyes out for these telltale signs you need professional cleaning sooner than that.

-If you regularly hear gurgling sounds from any drain in your home, there is likely a clog somewhere in the line.
+If you regularly hear gurgling sounds from one of the drains in your home, there is likely a clog somewhere in the line.
 The gurgling sounds result from the clogged line releasing air into the water, which indicates the early stages of a backup.
-Your next indicator is usually water pooling around the drains.
+Your next indicator is water pooling around the drains.

-Water pooling around available drains (or in the yard near the line) indicates you need a deep and thorough sewer system cleaning.
-Check your drains and appliances using the sewer system, like washing machines and dishwashers, to locate pooling water.
-Even slow drains signal a clog somewhere in the line, so don’t wait until the water actually pools up to take action.
+Water pooling around drains (or in the yard near the line) indicates that you need a deep and thorough sewer system cleaning.
+Check your drains and appliances, such as washing machines and dishwashers, to locate pooling water.
+Even slow drains signal a clog somewhere in the line, so don’t wait until the water pools up to take action.

-Toilets and kitchen sinks smell from time to time, but if you regularly encounter rotten smells emanating from drains, particularly the smell of sulfur, you should bring a pro in for a cleaning.
-Slow drains are breeding grounds for bacteria build-up in the P-trap, resulting in that rotten egg smell.
-The same applies to any persistent sewage odors deep within the line, which may indicate a clog.
+Toilets and kitchen sinks smell from time to time, but if you regularly encounter rotten smells emanating from drains, particularly the smell of sulfur, bring a pro in for a cleaning.
+Slow drains are breeding grounds for bacterial buildup in the P-trap, resulting in that rotten egg smell.
+The same applies to persistent sewage odors deep within the line.

 Use these smart budgeting moves to keep your next cleanout bill in check: